MicrosoftDocs/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 <details>

-<summary>I'm able to open Collaborative Stageview, but no content is loading into the main canvas.</summary>
+<summary>I'm able to open Collaborative Stageview, but content is loading into the main canvas.</summary>
-Please ensure that your contentUrl domain is accurately reflected in your manifest validDomains property.
-To learn more about the app manifest: Manifest schema reference - Teams | Microsoft Learn
+Ensure that your contentUrl domain is accurately reflected in the manifest `validDomains` property.
+For more information, see [App manifest schema](../resources/schema/manifest-schema.md).

 </br>